fonske/SMA-Modbus-energy-management-system/README.md

 You are free to use the code in this project as inspiration, but you remain responsible yourself for what you do with it and for your own system.
 I am in no means liable for mistakes or damage to your own system.

+The flows in the screenshots contain some nodes that are not standard in Node Red.
+You will need to install them the following way.

+Node red --> menu on the right (hamburgermenu) --> manage palette --> klik install --> search modules : gate, within-time-switch, traffic, controletimer and install them one by one.

 Features in this Release 1.0:

     1. Zero export when export price is negative → Only generate energy used in the home.